-While I am not a big fan of things like AfterPay, this is the time I would potentially use it if buying a number of big items at once and wanting to spread costs.
-A LayBy is always my preference as then it isn’t clogging up space in my house and I only get the item when I’ve actually paid for it!
+I am not a big fan of things like AfterPay.
+But this is the time I would potentially use it if buying a number of big items at once and wanting to spread costs.
+A LayBy is always my preference as then it isn’t clogging up space in my house.
+And I only get the item when I’ve actually paid for it!

 Another hot tip: Kyree’s Adore Christmas launches in November, with hundreds of discount codes and offers for Christmas.
 So if any of these items are on your list you will be well prepared and have budgeted for all your wish list items!